RandomComputerUser/FancyLighting/README.md

 - Fixed a minor bug with Ambient Occlusion when using full HDR rendering
 - Fixed screen flashing after saving configs when at high resolutions
 - Added compatibility with screen flipping from sources other than the Gravitation buff
+- Memory is now freed when disabling some features
 - Made unloading more thorough

 #### Mod.Call() Changes